mx3030/math-puzzle-trainer/readme.md

 2. tags
     For normalization each node contains some tags.
 If user selctes his topics, those nodes get searched, and every node, that contains all tags the user wants gets selected.
-    These keys match the keys in puzzles node, that contains the puzzles and calculation templated (or specific calculation puzzles)
+    These keys match the keys in puzzles node, that contains the puzzles and calculation template (or specific calculation puzzles)
     For example a tag key could have the values -> [geometry,triangle,height,measure,easy,medium] If the user marks checkboxes, that include those tags, this key is selected in code.